AnastasyaDuygu/AnastasyaDuygu/README.md

 Hello ✨, \
 &emsp;My name is Anastasya Duygu Kılıç and I'm a third year student in Bilkent University studying Software Engineering.
 I always had a passion for learning coding and coming up with projects that I would later on bring to life.
-Currently I aspire to be a project manager because as I gather more experience I came to understand that planning a project and leading a team is the field I excel most in.
+Currently I aspire to be in the gaming industry but I also have experience in web development.

 <h3>SKILLS</h3>

 - **Microsoft Excel, Word & PowerPoint**
 - **C Programming Language**
+- **C#**
 - **HTML**
 - **CSS**
 - **jQuery**